 Method 1: Set Static IP on Raspberry Pi Using nmcli (NetworkManager)

-Step 1: Get Your Current IP Address
+Step 1: Determine Your Current Raspberry Pi IP Address

 Before setting anything, I wanted to know what IP address my Pi was currently using.
-This gives a good starting point to avoid conflicts and confirm my network is active.
+This gives a good starting point to avoid conflicts and confirm that my network is active.

 In the terminal, I ran: